Murder of Laquan McDonald: Medical report

 According to the Cook County Medical Examiner's Office's autopsy report, which was revealed by journalist Jamie Kalven through a public records request, McDonald was shot in his neck, chest, back, both arms, and right leg, and he also had a graze wound on his left scalp.
-Nine of the 16 shots hit McDonald's back, and he was shot as he lay on the ground.
+Nine of the sixteen shots hit McDonald's back, and he was shot as he lay on the ground.
 His death was ruled a homicide.

 Dash-cam video

 Five police videos of the murder are known to exist, including the view from a camera mounted in the marked police SUV that Van Dyke was riding in as he and his partner responded to the scene.
-The videos show that at least eight police vehicles responded to the scene, but no video has been released from the other three vehicles.
+The videos show that at least eight police vehicles responded to the scene, but as of 2015 no video had been released from the other three vehicles.
 Chicago police officers are required to make sure that their video systems are working properly, and that they should "submit a ticket if they are unable to download digitally recorded data."
 There were no repair tickets requested by any of the three vehicles missing video on the scene that night.

 When video footage was initially released, it did not contain audio, although Chicago Police dashboard cameras should automatically record audio when the video recording is activated.
 According to a CPD video, "The in-car camera system automatically engages both the audio and the video recording when the vehicles' emergency roof lights are activated," and each vehicle has a front and rear camera and microphone.
 City officials initially blamed a technical problem.
 It was later revealed that the audio recording equipment in officer Van Dyke's vehicle had been "intentionally damaged," according to records from police technicians.
 Another car's audio was disabled, as the microphones were in the glove compartment, with the batteries inserted backwards.
 For a third, a mobile start-up recorder was corrupted, and another camera was processing other video at the time.
 The Sun-Times published that a sergeant reported officers throwing their microphones on the roof of the Jefferson Park police station to the Internal Police Review Authority, a month and a half before the release of the Laquan McDonald dashcam video in an apparent protest against being recorded.
 Fraternal Order of Police president Dean Angelo defended officers in an interview, saying that operator error could be any number of accidents, adding, "Things always trickle downhill so it winds up the responsibility of the beat officer—God forbid it's the responsibility of the agency."